telepresenceio/telepresence.io/DEVELOPING.md

 [telepresence repository](https://github.com/telepresenceio/telepresence).

-If you are making changes to more than the `docs/` and those changes are for a future release.
-Merge those changes into a branch `rel/x.y.z`.
+If you are making changes to more than the `docs/` and those changes are for a future release, merge those changes into a branch `rel/x.y.z`.

 When it is time to do a telepresence release, the docs will be pushed to the [docs repo](https://github.com/telepresenceio/docs).
 From there, you can